Trivadis/plsql-cop-sonar/README.md

 ## Introduction

 db\* CODECOP for SonarQube is a plugin for [SonarQube](http://www.sonarqube.org/).
 The plugin analyses SQL and PL/SQL code and calculates various metrics and checks the code for compliance of the [Trivadis PL/SQL & SQL Coding Guidelines Version 4.0](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/).
-Behind the scenes the plugin calls the [db\* CODECOP command line](https://github.com/Trivadis/plsql-cop-cli) utility for the static code analysis.

 A static code analysis is typically initiated as part of an continuous integration setup, e.g. at the end of a Jenkins or Hudson build job.
 SonarQube stores the result of the analysis in a relational database.
 Supported are PostgreSQL, Microsoft SQL Server and Oracle Database.
 For evaluation purposes, the embedded H2 database can also be used.